Ozzie Albies Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is third in the league with a collective 10.4 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the Reds pitching staff ranks fifth in MLB.

-- The Reds have the 16th-ranked team ERA among all league pitching staffs (4.55).
+- The Reds have a 4.86 team ERA that ranks 19th among all MLB pitching staffs.

-- Reds pitchers combine to surrender seven home runs (0.8 per game), the sixth-fewest in the league.
+- The Reds allow the sixth-fewest home runs in baseball (nine total, 0.9 per game).

-- Cessa (0-0) pitches for the Reds to make his second start of the season.
+- Greene (0-0) makes the start for the Reds, his third of the season.

-- In his last appearance -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Atlanta Braves while surrendering hits.
+- His most recent time out was in relief on Tuesday when the right-hander tossed 2/3 innings against the Atlanta Braves while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.